Skip to content

 Index Best for

-R-tree Polygon datasets, MBR range queries
+R-tree Polygon queries and bounding-box searches

-Grid Range queries on uniformly distributed points
+Grid Range and distance queries over uniformly distributed points

 Index mode

-Mode Behaviour
+Mode Behavior

 auto (default) Build index only when the cost model says it beats a scan